-The statement of adjustments is also closely tied to the trust ledger which keeps a detailed record of the monies transferred by either party during the real estate transaction.
+The statement of adjustments is also closely tied to the trust ledger which keeps a detailed record of the monies transferred by either party during the real estate deal.

 In Ontario, the Statement of Adjustments ensures compliance with the terms outlined in the Agreement of Purchase and Sale.